April 17, 2026 · By Alex Morgan

 Last updated: June 2025

-In high-cost states like California and New York, where median home prices exceed $600,000, total rates often stay below 5% (Source: RealTrends, 2025).
-In states like Alabama and Mississippi, 6% remains the norm because lower sale prices mean agents depend on higher percentages to cover their costs.
+In California and New York, median home prices top $600,000.
+Total rates there often stay under 5% (Source: RealTrends, 2025).
+In Alabama and Mississippi, 6% is still common — lower sale prices mean agents need a higher percentage just to cover their costs.

-Local competition from discount brokers like Redfin and Houwzer also pushes averages down in metro areas.
-A seller in suburban Denver will typically see different rate proposals than a seller in rural Georgia — sometimes by a full percentage point or more.
+Discount brokers like Redfin and Houwzer also pull averages down in major metro areas.
+A seller in suburban Denver will likely see different rate proposals than one in rural Georgia — sometimes by a full point or more.

 How the 2024 NAR Settlement Changed Commissions

-In March 2024, the National Association of Realtors (NAR) agreed to a $418 million settlement to resolve antitrust lawsuits alleging that the industry artificially inflated commission rates (Source: NAR, 2024).
-The new rules took effect on August 17, 2024, and reshaped how commissions work in several concrete ways.
+In March 2024, the National Association of Realtors agreed to a $418 million settlement to resolve antitrust lawsuits.
+The claim was that the industry had artificially inflated commissions (Source: NAR, 2024).
+The new rules went live August 17, 2024, and changed how commissions work in concrete ways.

 The Key MLS Rule Change

-Listing agents can no longer advertise buyer agent compensation offers on the Multiple Listing Service (MLS).
-The MLS is the shared database where agents publish property listings.
-Before the settlement, a listing on MLS might show “2.5% offered to buyer’s agent.”
-That field no longer exists.
+Listing agents can no longer post buyer agent compensation offers on the MLS.
+Before the settlement, a listing might show “2.5% offered to buyer’s agent.”
+That field is gone.
 Buyer agent fees are now negotiated outside the MLS, directly between the parties.

 What Sellers Need to Know

-You are no longer required to offer buyer agent compensation when you list your home.
-You can still choose to do so — and many sellers do — but the decision is explicit rather than automatic.
-This matters when you’re calculating your net proceeds because the buyer agent fee is no longer baked into the standard listing contract.
+You are not required to offer buyer agent compensation when you list your home.
+Many sellers still choose to — but it’s now an active decision, not a default.
+This matters when you’re calculating your net proceeds, because the buyer agent fee is no longer automatically built into the listing contract.

 What Buyers Need to Know

-Before touring any home, you must sign a buyer representation agreement with your agent that clearly states how much your buyer’s agent will be paid.
-This fee might come from the seller, from you directly, or from a combination.
+Before touring any home, you must sign a buyer representation agreement.
+It has to clearly state how much your agent will be paid and where that money comes from — the seller, you directly, or some combination.

-In practice, many sellers still offer buyer agent incentives to maximize their buyer pool.
-A NAR Member Survey from Q1 2025 found that roughly 70% of closed transactions still included seller-paid buyer agent compensation (Source: NAR, 2025).
-The settlement doesn’t automatically save you money — but it does give you more control over the conversation.
+In practice, many sellers still offer buyer agent incentives to keep their buyer pool wide.
+A NAR Member Survey from Q1 2025 found that about 70% of closed transactions still included seller-paid buyer agent compensation (Source: NAR, 2025).
+The settlement doesn’t automatically save you money.
+But it does give you more control over the negotiation.

-For a deeper breakdown, see our full NAR settlement explained guide.
+For a full breakdown, see our NAR settlement explained guide.

 Commission Calculator Example: $400,000 Home Sale

-Here’s a concrete walkthrough showing how the numbers work at two different commission levels.
+Here’s how the numbers look at two different commission levels.

 Scenario 1: Traditional 5.5% commission